oskardudycz/event-driven.io/content/posts/2024-10-11--pongo_behind_the_scenes/index.pl.md

 It's going okay in terms of the ongoing work, okayish in terms of adoption, and not so well yet in making it sustainable, so earning money from it to pay for the effort.

-I also wanted to do less speaking, as it takes time, energy, and travelling, but then I got a few invitations to conferences and webinars that I wanted to give.
+I also wanted to do less speaking, as it takes time, energy, and travelling, but then I got a few invitations to conferences and webinars that I couldn't reject.

 **And that is how we got to Pongo Internals.** That's what I showed last week during [YugabytDB Community Hours](https://www.youtube.com/watch?v=p-6fpV_GDEs)